 One of the most important steps in car care that people often skip is waxing.
 Wax isn’t just there as a gimmick to make your vehicle look bright and sparkly, it also protects it from environmental damage.

 Some types of car wax can even cover small superficial damages your car already has.
-Implementing car wax in your maintenance regimen can help with scratches, color fading, and external corrosion.
+Implementing car wax in your detailing regimen can help with scratches, color fading, and external corrosion.

 Different Types of Car Wax